 In Fife, we currently have a school estate of:

-Our aim is to ensure that not only does our school estate provide best value for money but also, more importantly, it provides children and young people with a first class education in fit for purpose buildings, regardless of background or where they live.
+Our aim is to ensure that not only does our school estate provide the best value for money but also, more importantly, it provides children and young people with a first-class education in fit-for-purpose buildings, regardless of background or where they live.

 Local authorities have a statutory responsibility to: